Personal protective equipmentPPE

 Ask your supervisor how you can learn more about protective equipment.

-After You Use PPE
+After you use PPE

+Remove and dispose of PPE safely to protect others from being exposed to germs.
 Before leaving your work area, remove all PPE and put it in the right place.
 This may include:

 - Special laundry containers that can be reused after cleaning